matiasvallejosdev/desafio-planeta-rest-api/docs/README.md

 * Type
 * Answer

-Take look at the diagram designed with the defined entities:
+Take look at the diagram designed with the defined entities.

 ![Database Design](db/db-diagram.png)

+> Note: Database is developed for a video game.
+It will be divided following the game design and the requerimientos for the project [climate challenge](https://github.com/matiasvallejosdev/planet-challenge-game) game.
+Otherwise, it can be used for other purposes.

 # Getting Started